 HVAC service manager, $71,176 average salary

-Where HVAC Technicians Are in High Demand
+Where Are HVAC Technicians in High Demand?

-- Florida: Hurricanes, school and healthcare facilities.
+- Florida: Hurricanes, school and healthcare locations.

-- California: Wildfires, transportation, energy and utility updates.
+- California: Wildfires, transportation, energy and utility projects.

 - Texas: Hurricanes, energy, utility and other infrastructure updates.